Therapist Website Without Coding

-Most visitors are not comparing layouts.
-They are asking quiet questions:
+Most visitors are not comparing layout ideas.
+They are asking quieter questions:

 What people look for on a therapist website

-When a client lands on that site, they want:
+When a prospective client lands on your site, they usually want four things quickly:

 If those are obvious, the structure is working.